-Enter the Artist,
+Enter the Artist

-The jet aircraft was a different animal, unlike the piston aircraft with straight wings, it had the capability to fly high and fast.
-The aircraft range (its distance capability) was determined by how high you could get it to climb.
+The jet aircraft was a different animal, unlike the piston aircraft with straight wings; it had the capability to fly high and fast.
+The aircraft range (its distance capability) was determined by its weight and how high you could get it to climb.
 The limiting factor was the limitation on wing stall speeds (when the wing no longer is creating lift or stops flying).
 There are two of those: referred to as the low speed stall, and the high speed stall.
 As you climb higher the two speeds merge into what was ominously called the “coffin corner,” but the moniker really had no merit.
 The most efficient altitude for fuel burn rate was in an envelope where there was only a ten knot spread between the low and high speed stall of the wing.
 It isn’t at all scary if you have been doing it for twenty years.
-Without this long term background it is easy to understand why some early jet pilots were a bit wary.
-The Captain of Flight 980, the ONA flight I am referring to, was perhaps one of those.
-But, he was also known, by his own admission, as the Cherub-Faced-Assassin.
-He seemed to take pleasure in flunking his pilot victims.
-Plus, he operated the aircraft as a one man band preferring to do everything himself.
-CRM (Crew Resource Management), was still a few decades away which was made necessary, within the industry, by pilots such as himself.
+With this short experience level in early jet flying (at higher altitudes), it is easy to understand why some early jet pilots were a bit wary, not to mention loss of consciousness issues with a rapid decompression.

 It was twenty-five years later that I met up again with Harry, my fellow classmate from 1969 ONA.
 We crossed paths at the American Airlines Flight Academy in the late 1990’s.
 I was there for recurrent training, a semi-annual requirement for all line captains at US Government Certified Air Carriers.
 He was there doing a training regimen and was currently employed as a ground school instructor at the FedEx training center in Memphis.
 We made a date to have lunch the next afternoon to catch up on our lives since ONA.